AriaFallah/mobx-store/README.md

 // Create store initialized with value of localstorage at "info" const store = mobxstore(localstorage.read('info'))

-// Register a reaction to changes to the state of the store store.register([localstorage.write, 'info', store.object])
+// schedule a reaction to changes to the state of the store store.schedule([localstorage.write, 'info', store.object])
 ```

 and you're done.
 Every change you make to this instance of mobx-store will persist to localstorage.